 - Saudi Arabia pledged $100 million to Ivanka’s proposed World Bank Women Entrepreneurs Fund on the same May 2017 weekend that a visiting Trump announced a record-breaking $100-billion arms deal with the Gulf kingdom.

-- Trump International Golf Club Dubai is an 18-hole golf course that opened in mid-February—with Eric and Donald Jr. in attendance—after its scheduled 2016 opening was pushed back.
+- Trump International Golf Club Dubai is an 18-hole golf course that opened in mid-February 2017—with Eric and Donald Jr. in attendance—after its scheduled 2016 opening was pushed back.
 Trump’s proposed Muslim ban appears to have been forgiven, and his partner has announced a new series of villas overlooking the course that will also be Trump-branded.
 In fact, the Trump brand is now helping sell properties, his business partner said.
 In the first few months it was open before Trump filed his 2017 disclosure, the golf course earned him just under $13,000 in management fees.

-- Trump World Golf Club, a second golf course and club built in another luxury development with the same partner.
+- Trump World Golf Club, a second golf course (designed by Tiger Woods) and club built in another luxury development with the same partner.
 Expect it to open in 2018.

 - Two accompanying streams of royalties, each worth $1 million to $5 million in the year ending May 2016, and 12 associated organizations identified in the filing.
-In May, Trump’s two sons met with the organization’s Dubai partner on both resorts to discuss “new ideas.”
+In May 2017, Trump’s two sons met with the organization’s Dubai partner on both resorts, Hussain Sajwani, to discuss “new ideas.”
 Trump reconnected with Sajwani at the World Economic Forum in Davos this January.

 - State-owned Qatar Airways has been a tenant in Trump Tower Manhattan for years.

 - The Trump International Golf Links and Hotel Doonberg combo, which opened in 2002 and has four associated entities registered in the Irish town.
-Trump earned more than $10 million in golf-related revenue from Doonberg in the year ending May 2016, though he more recently made headlines there over a now-defeated plan to build a seawall to protect the resort from rising sea levels.
+Trump earned more than $10 million in golf-related revenue from Doonberg in the year ending May 2016, though he more recently made headlines there over an embattled plan to build a seawall to protect the resort from rising sea levels.
 Trump reported another $12 million from the course on his 2017 form.
 But for all that revenue, the course lost $2.3 million in 2016; 2017 profits won’t be available until late 2018.

-- Trump International Golf Links Scotland and the MacLeod House and Lodge in Aberdeen is the golf course whose view and value Trump said would be harmed by offshore wind farms – a fight settled by the United Kingdom’s courts that he rekindled in a meeting with British politician Nigel Farage.
+- Trump International Golf Links Scotland and the MacLeod House and Lodge in Aberdeen is the golf course whose view and value Trump said would be harmed by offshore wind farms – a fight settled by the United Kingdom’s courts that he rekindled in a meeting with British politician Nigel Farage in 2016.
 Plans to expand the resort are proceeding, the Guardian reported in January 2017, despite strong local opposition.
 The local council is considering an application from the resort to add a second 18-hole golf course and more housing.
 Trump reported $3.8 million in golf-related revenue from the resort on his most recent disclosure, but the course is operating at a loss.

 - Another golf-and-resort combo, Trump Turnberry, on Scotland’s west coast.
 The original hotel and prestigious golf course date to the early 1900s; Trump bought the property in 2014 and spent two years renovating it.
 Was it worth it?
 That’s still to be determined: Although the May 2016 financial disclosure reports more than $18 million in golf-related revenue from Turnberry and another $14 million on the more recent form, local business filings showed an overall operating loss of about $24 million for Trump’s two Scottish golf courses in 2016.
 And Reuters questions whether his golf investments are underwater.

 - DT Connect Europe, located in Scotland and owned by another of Trump’s 11 Scottish businesses, owns a Sikorsky S-76B helicopter, which he valued between $1 million and $5 million in the disclosure.
 The company also earned between $100,000 and $1 million in rent for unknown holding(s), according to Trump’s latest disclosure.

 - After the election, a plan for a Trump Tower in the resort-and-casino town of Batumi was suddenly revived.
 Announced in 2012, it had fallen dormant when the country’s political situation changed.
-But Trump still has two companies associated with Batumi and at the start of December 2016, the project’s planned builder said it could move forward as soon as January.
-Then early in January, Trump and the builder, the Silk Road Group, announced they decided “to formally end the development of Trump Tower, Batumi.”
+But at the start of December 2016, the project’s planned builder said it could move forward as soon as January 2017.
+Then early that month, Trump and the builder, the Silk Road Group, announced they decided “to formally end the development of Trump Tower, Batumi.”
 The Silk Road Group said it will build a luxury tower in the town independently.
 Trump’s two companies related to the project are now dormant, according to his 2017 disclosure.

 - TAG Aviation, an aircraft chartering, management, and maintenance company owned by the Trump conglomeration, operates out of airports in Bahrain, France, Switzerland, the U.K., Spain, Portugal, and Togo.
 It netted the Trump Organization over $7 million over the past year — for leasing Trump’s Boeing 757 to his campaign.